-- o Driver must be listed on the Travel Request Form - o A copy of the driver's license and auto insurance card must be on the "Student Driver" Form on ImLeagues. - Medical bills resulting from an auto accident would be paid for by each passenger's individual PIP coverage.
-If a passenger has no PIP coverage, then the PIP coverage of the driver would cover medical bills. - o Members must keep in contact with the SC Office regarding any changes made to driving arrangements before departure
+- o Driver must be listed on the Travel Request Form - A copy of the driver's license and auto insurance card must be on file in the Sport Club Office before departure - Medical bills resulting from an auto accident would be paid for by each passenger's individual PIP coverage.
+If a passenger has no PIP coverage, then the PIP coverage of the driver would cover medical bills. - Members must keep in contact with the SC Office regarding any changes made to driving arrangements before departure